 The Off-Road Championship (TORC)

-In PRO Light, C.J.
-Greaves debuted in a new PRO 2WD truck in 2012 and won two races, once on the same day his father won in Bark River, and he took his first podium win.
-He placed third overall this past season with one win.
-He also placed fourth in the Pro 2WD class in 2012, with two victories.
-Jeff Kincaid (Tacoma) recorded six victories en route to his seventh Driver’s Championship in 2009.
+In 2012, he debuted a new PRO 2WD truck and won two races in finishing fourth.
+He placed third overall in PRO Light in 2012 with one win.
+Jeff Kincaid (Tacoma) recorded six victories en route to his seventh in PRO Light Driver’s Championship in 2009.
 Additionally, Toyota took the 2009 Manufacturer’s Championship in this division.
 In the Super Buggy class, Toyota-powered driver CJ Greaves (Johnny Greaves’ son) won the championship in both 2010 and 2011.
 Shawn Morris and Tim Lemons finished first and second in the championship point standings in 2009.

 Rick Huseman completely dominated the 2010 season with 10 wins and 13 podiums in 15 rounds of racing and taking the championship in the process.
 He started the 2011 season strong, winning the first 4 rounds and capturing six wins overall, earning 9 podiums in 12 rounds of racing.